NHDaly/tmux-better-mouse-mode/README.md

 Enter `copy-mode` by scrolling up, and (optionally) exit `copy-mode` by scrolling back all the way down.

+Also adds simple options to tweak mouse-mode behavior.

 ### Requirements

 This plugin is intended for `tmux` version 2.1 (or higher).
 It does not work for 2.0 or below, but also is not needed since this is already the default behavior for older versions.

+This plugin only *changes* the mouse-mode options, but does not enable mouse-mode.

+To enable mouse-mode in tmux 2.1, put the following line in your `~/.tmux.conf`:

+    set-option -g mouse on

 ### Key bindings